plasmoduck/modwm/README.md

 2020-11-30 - Added Tatami layout and layout menu patch.
 Install xmenu for layout menu to work.

 2020-10-23 - Added 'colors' to support changing color schemes on the fly.
-Source them in config.def.h by #include "colors/gruvbox.h"
+Source them in config.def.h by #include "colors.h"
-	     Also added 'statusbars' directory to support themed statusbars.
+	     Also added 'statusbar.sh' to support themed statusbars.
 Please install 'siji' to see glyphs.

 2020-10-14 - Changed color scheme and added some extra key bindings for my ~/bin files